 Why Is ABX Important In B2B Marketing?

-Businesses that invest in their customer experience are shown to grow revenue 40% faster, while also improving customer retention by 70%.
-With ABX, you are building on the best of ABM, such as its focus on qualified, high-value accounts, and combining it with the principles of customer experience (CX).
+- Businesses that invest in their customer experience are shown to grow revenue 40% faster, while also improving customer retention by 70%, according to DemandBase.

-According to insights by strategicabm, 76% of businesses engaged in ABM struggle to align their sales and marketing teams.
-With ABM, you may succeed in attracting high-value accounts, but if your personalized experience falls apart with sales or customer support, your ROI will suffer.
+- According to insights by Strategic ABM, 76% of businesses engaged in ABM struggle to align their sales and marketing teams.
+ABX can solve this.

 Core Concepts Of An ABX Strategy

-The first step is to define your ideal accounts, and consider what their pain points, interests and needs are.
+Similar to when creating a strategy for account-based marketing, the first step in ABX is to define your ideal accounts, and consider what their pain points, interests and needs are.

 For this, you must consider each member of a customer buying team.
 Then, pinpoint the unifying pain points, challenges, and goals of the buying team.